 Every creature did indeed weep for Balder, with the exception of a giantess witch, who refused.
 She is thought to have been Loki in disguise, who orchestrated the death of Balder in the first place.

-At Ragnarok, Hel will sail to Asgard with her father in a ship made from the fingernails and toenails of the dead, which will be shaken free from its moorings by the earthquakes that herald the end of days.
-This again suggests that it was not easy to pass out of Helheim, and this will only be possible in special circumstances.
+At Ragnarok, Hel will sail to Asgard with her father in a ship made from the fingernails and toenails of the dead.
+The ship will be shaken free from its moorings by the earthquakes that herald the end of days.
+This again suggests that it was not easy to pass out of Helheim.
+It will only be possible in special circumstances.

 Jotunheim – Realm of the Giants